nupurkarpe/UpSkillify/README.md

-# UpSkillify - Learning Management System
+# UpSkillify : See Beyond , Learn Beyond
 UpSkillify is a modern Learning Management System (LMS) built with the MERN stack, designed to help academies and institutions create, manage, and deliver online courses effectively.

 ## Features